tasl-lab/tasl-lab.github.io/news/index.md

 - 10/2024: [One paper](https://aclanthology.org/2024.findings-emnlp.753/) is accepted at Findings of the Association for Computational Linguistics: EMNLP 2024!
 - 08/2024: Prof. Li is invited to serve as an Area Chair for ICLR 2025 and CVPR 2025!
 - 07/2024: Prof. Li received the UC Regents Faculty Fellowship!
-- 07/2024: Prof. Li received an NSF CISE CSR research grant!
+- 07/2024: Prof. Li received a new research grant from NSF to investigate Integrated Perception and Planning for Autonomous Agents!
 - 06/2024: Prof. Li is invited to serve as a Senior Program Committee for AAMAS 2025 and an Associate Editor for ICRA 2025!
 - 05/2024: Prof. Li will organize the [Southern California Robotics Symposium (SCR 2024)](https://robotics.ucr.edu/scr-2024)!
 - 04/2024: [One paper](https://arxiv.org/abs/2311.16091) is accepted at IEEE Transactions on Robotics (T-RO)!